 The Flying Junior (FJ) is 13 feet 3 inches long and has two sails —a mainsail and a jib.
 It carries a two-person team.
 Each crew member will learn to rig, launch, and sail this fun and fast day sailor.
 Racing fundamentals, tuning techniques, and proper boat handling will be covered.
 The program has four FJs.
 Students wishing to participate in the Flying Junior class must have sailing experience and knowledge, preferably from at least one session of the Museum’s Junior Sailing Programs.
 Participants must weigh at least 100 lbs.

-Junior Sailing Program online registration is now open.
-Those that do not wish to register online may call the Program Registrar at 252-504-7758 or visit the museum.
+Junior Sailing Program online registration opens February 14 at 9 a.m.
+Those who do not wish to register online may call the Program Registrar at 252-504-7758 or visit the museum to register.

-The Registrar will be available Monday-Friday, from 9 a.m.–1 p.m.
+The Registrar will be available on Thursday, Feb.
+14, from 9 a.m. to 2 p.m. and from then on Monday-Friday, from 9 a.m.–2 p.m.
 Payment in full will be required to secure the desired session(s).

-The North Carolina Maritime Museum is located at 315 Front Street.
-The Museum is open Monday thru Friday 9 a.m. – 5 p.m., Saturday 10 a.m. – 5 p.m. and Sunday 1 p.m. – 5 p.m.
+The North Carolina Maritime Museum is located at 315 Front Street in Beaufort.
+The Museum is open Monday through Friday 9 a.m.-5 p.m., Saturday 10 a.m.-5 p.m. and Sunday 1 p.m.-5 p.m.
 The Museum is open to the public with free admission.
 Donations are always appreciated.

 For more information on educational programs and events, visit www.ncmaritimemuseumbeaufort.com.